 For seven days after the QDNs are published, new import capacity resources that submitted a request for an offer floor price below the ORTP can reduce their submitted price through the FCTS.
 Exceptions are new import resources that are either of the following:

-See Market Rule 1, Section III.188.8.131.52.7, Qualification Determination Notification for New Import Capacity Resources, for more information.
+See Market Rule 1, Section III.188.8.131.52.7, Qualification-Determination Notification for New Import Capacity Resources, for more information.

 The pivotal supplier test for mitigation is applied to new import capacity resources not associated with an investment in the transmission system that increases the import capability to New England.
 The test determines whether a market participant has market power and could impact price on the basis of its portfolio size.
-The test results may lead to a change in the active bid price for resource with an active bid.
+The test results may lead to a change in the active bid price for a resource with an active bid.
 See Market Rule 1, Appendix A, Section III.A.5.2.1, Pivotal Supplier Test, regarding the performance and applicability of the test.

 No later than 150 days before the Forward Capacity Auction, project sponsors must inform the ISO of any changes to their projects that may reduce their capacity.